-Why It Works
+Why This Recipe Works

-- The broth is flavored with a balanced mixture of soy sauce and sugar, for a sweet and salty profile.
+- The broth is flavored with a balanced mixture of soy sauce and sugar for a sweet and salty profile.

 - Adding the onions before the chicken and using a high proportion of broth allows you to simmer it down for better flavor.

 - Reserving extra egg yolks and adding them back to the bowl (or bowls) at the end gives the dish extra richness.

 Super popular both at restaurants and at home, oyakodon (Japanese chicken and egg rice bowl) is sort of like the pizza of Japan—if pizza were the kind of soul-satisfying comfort food that's easy to make at home, with minimal ingredients, in about 20 minutes.
 This kind of quick and easy one-pot rice bowl is a huge time-saver in the kitchen.

 In Japanese, oya means "parent," and ko means "child."
 Donburi, typically shortened to just don, means "bowl," though, like "paella" or "casserole," it's also the name of any dish served in a donburi.
 These dishes are frequently (but not always) composed of ingredients simmered together in broth, then poured over rice.
 In this case, the oya and the ko are chicken and egg.